CristianMozetich/NeoSmart/README.md

 ### 2 - Grid/List of Categories
 #### This component displays categories fetched from the API in a grid or list format, allowing the user to explore them interactively.
 ### Additional Features
 #### Interactive Animations: Smooth animations have been added to enhance the user experience when interacting with the components.
+Additionally, the components support both light and dark modes, providing users with flexibility and customization options to adapt the interface to their preferences.

 ## Technologies
 [![next.js](https://img.shields.io/badge/next.js-000?style=for-the-badge&logo=next.js&logoColor)](https://nextui.org/)